metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 - Centos or Ubuntu image [is downloaded](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/v1aX_integration_test/tasks/download_image.yml) in the next step.
 - Finally using the above definitions, which are passed to the `K8s` module in ansible, the corresponding resource( cluster/control plane/worker ) is provisioned.
 - These same definitions are reused at the time of deprovisioning the corresponding resource, again using the `K8s` module in ansible
+> note "Note"
-> **Note** : The manifest directory is created when provisioning is triggered for the first time and is subsequently used to store the config files that are rendered for deploying the bare metal cluster.
+> The manifest directory is created when provisioning is triggered for the first time and is subsequently used to store the config files that are rendered for deploying the bare metal cluster.

 <br/>
 <br/>